Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 - (1) The health care provider delivers health care to the individual based on the orders of another health care provider; and
 - (2) The health care provider typically provides services or products, or reports the diagnosis or results associated with the health care, directly to another health care provider, who provides the services or products or reports to the individual.

-3. **Reviewing the competence or qualifications of health care professionals**, evaluating practitioner and provider performance, health plan performance, conducting training programs in which students, trainees, or practitioners in areas of health care learn under supervision to practice or improve their skills as health care providers, training of non-health care professionals, accreditation, certification, licensing, or credentialing activities;

-4. **Business planning and development**, such as conducting cost-management and planning-related analyses related to managing and operating the entity, including formulary development and administration, development or improvement of methods of payment or coverage policies; and

-5. **Business management and general administrative activities** of the entity, including, but not limited to:
-- (i) Management activities relating to implementation of and compliance with the requirements of this subchapter;
-- (ii) Customer service, including the provision of data analyses for policy holders, plan sponsors, or other customers, provided that protected health information is not disclosed to such policy holder, plan sponsor, or customer.
-- (iii) Resolution of internal grievances;
-- (iv) The sale, transfer, merger, or consolidation of all or part of the covered entity with another covered entity, or an entity that following such activity will become a covered entity and due diligence related to such activity; and
-- (v) Consistent with the applicable requirements of § 164.514, creating de-identified health information or a limited data set, and fundraising for the benefit of the covered entity.

-6. **Health oversight agency** means an agency or authority of the United States, a State, a territory, a political subdivision of a State or territory, or an Indian tribe, or a person or entity acting under a grant of authority from such agency or authority.
+3. **Inmate** means a person incarcerated in or otherwise confined to a correctional institution.

-7. **Marketing**:
+4. **Marketing**:
 - (1) Except as provided in paragraph (2) of this definition, marketing means to make a communication about a product or service that encourages recipients of the communication to purchase or use the product or service.
 - (2) Marketing does not include a communication made:
 - (i) To provide refill reminders or otherwise communicate about a drug or biologic that is currently being prescribed for the individual, only if any financial remuneration received by the covered entity in exchange for making the communication is consistent with the applicable requirements of § 164.514.

+5. **Health oversight agency** means an agency or authority of the United States, a State, a territory, a political subdivision of a State or territory, or an Indian tribe, or a person or entity acting under a grant of authority from such an agency or authority.

 ---